rng-guy/NFSMWBartender/README.txt

  • The configuration (.ini) files for this feature set are located in "BartenderSettings/Advanced".

- • You can disable any feature of this set by deleting its parameter group or the file containing it.
-This does not apply to the engagement-count fix, which is tied to this entire feature set.
+ • You can disable any feature of this set by deleting the file containing its parameters.
+This does not apply to the engagement-count fix, which is tied to this entire feature set instead.

  • This entire feature set is disabled if ANY free-roam Heat level lacks a valid "Chasers" spawn table ("BartenderSettings\Advanced\Cars.ini"); each table must contain at least one vehicle.